juxor/afaq/markdown/secI5.md

 new experiments.
 For such an environment each community is given the opportunity to carry through the things which it is capable of accomplishing itself without imposing them on others.
-Practical experimentation is the parent of ever development in society.
-So long as each distinct is capable of effecting the changes within its own sphere which its citizens deem necessary, the example of each becomes a fructifying influence on the other parts of the community since they will have the chance to weigh the advantages accruing
+Practical experimentation is the parent of every development in society.
+So long as each district is capable of effecting the changes within its own sphere which its citizens deem necessary, the example of each becomes a fructifying influence on the other parts of the community since they will have the chance to weigh the advantages accruing